 Expat parents in the Netherlands can register pre-school age children with an international daycare centre where they can benefit from early learning in a multicultural environment.

 With many parents in the Netherlands working full- or part-time, childcare is a necessity.
-International daycare centres give expats the chance to place their children in a setting where they can mix with children from both their own country and other cultures.
+International daycare centers give expats the chance to place their children in a setting where they can mix with children from both their own country and other cultures.

 International daycare centres in the Netherlands